cangjie-bot/cangjie_docs/docs/dev-guide/source_en/concurrency/sync.md

           }
           count++

-          // An object has been inserted and the current queue is no longer
+          // An object has been inserted; the queue is no longer empty.
-          // empty, so wake up the thread previously blocked on get()
+          // Wake up threads previously blocked on get() due to an empty queue. notEmpty.notify()
-          // because the queue was empty.
-          notEmpty.notify()
         } // Release the mutex.
     }

-    // Pop an object, if the queue is empty, block the current thread. public func get(): Object {
+    // Pop an object; block the current thread if the queue is empty. public func get(): Object {
         // Acquire the mutex.
         synchronized(m) {